happypandax/happypandax/docs/source/usage.rst

 That is why care should be taken when wanting to use a plugin.
 Only use those you trust, and also don't just blindly trust a plugin.
 Backing up your HPX database before installing a plugin is recommended.

-With all that being said, HPX tries its best to minimize some of these issues.
+This all sounds scary and you might even question why even use plugins.
+HPX tries its best to minimize some of these issues.
 As long as plugin developers follow the guidelines and write safe code then everything should be okay.

-The `HappyPanda X Plugin Repo <https://github.com/happypandax/plugins>`_ houses plugins that have been checked and are relatively safe to use.
+The `HappyPanda X Plugin Repo <https://github.com/happypandax/plugins>`_ houses plugins that have been checked and are for the most part safe to use.
 If you're a plugin developer and want your plugin in there, just submit a PR.

 Securing HappyPanda X